 What is the threshold limit under section 194I?

-TDS to be deducted in case if the aggregate amount of rent credited / paid or likely to be credited / paid during the financial year exceeds Rs.2,40,000.
+TDS to be deducted in case if the aggregate amount of rent credited / paid or likely to be credited / paid exceeds Rs.50000 per month.

 This limit includes advance rent and arrears of rent.
-So if rent paid to a resident exceeds Rs.2,40,000 in a financial year in aggregate then TDS is required to be deducted.
+So if rent paid to a resident exceeds Rs.50000 per month then TDS is required to be deducted.

 When to deduct TDS under section 194I?